 First, a note: don't even consider using HTTP basic auth in your public-facing page unless you have it served behind an HTTPS reverse proxy!
-The username and password sent to and fro from client to server is in plaintext by default, and only HTTPS with TLS will guarantee that the entire request including the critical HTTP headers are encrypted.
+The username and password, sent to and fro from client to server in the HTTP headers, is in plaintext by default, and only HTTPS with TLS will guarantee that the credentials in those HTTP headers are encrypted.

-Given that caveat, here is a complete minimal example of using HTTP basic auth to gate access to a Go http app.
+Given that caveat, here is a complete minimal example of using HTTP basic auth to gate access to a Go web app.

 Go Playground Example <-- this won't work in the Playground -- copy and build locally